id-x6x/Telegram-RAT/README.md

 # Remote Access Tool (RAT) Using Telegram for Command and Control Server (C&C Server)

-A lightweight and educational Remote Access Tool (RAT) leveraging Telegram as the Command and Control (C&C) server.
+A lightweight and educational Remote Access Tool (RAT) leveraging Telegram as the Command and Control (C2).
 This tool is designed **for educational purposes only** to demonstrate remote system monitoring and management using the Telegram Bot API.

 ---